itscodenation/curriculum-15-16/units/9-HTML2/sessions/2-styleScript/README.md

 * http://www.w3schools.com/tags/att_script_src.asp
 * http://www.w3schools.com/css/css_howto.asp

-## During class
+## During Class

-### Do-now
+### Do Now

 1. Attendance
-2. Return graded do-now and exit ticket from previous class
+2. Return the reviewed Do Now and Exit Ticket from previous class.
-3. Do-now (slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1Gmr5jvEr1HL0Nh4zy1JYdh244xz2W8o2c5uii_NATcI/edit?usp=sharing))
+3. Do Now (slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1Gmr5jvEr1HL0Nh4zy1JYdh244xz2W8o2c5uii_NATcI/edit?usp=sharing))

 ### Opening

-Yesterday you learned how to link several pages within your website.
+Yesterday, you learned how to link several pages within your website.
 But what about adding CSS and JavaScript?
-JS Bin use to do this for you but that's not how professionals do it.
-Professionals link with pages with link and script tags.
+JS Bin used to do this for you but that's not how professionals do it.
+Professionals link  pages using link and script tags.

-### Introduction of new material ("I do")
+### Introduction to New Material ("I Do")

-####External Style Sheet (slide 3)
+#####External Style Sheet (slide 3)
- With an external style sheet, you can change the look of an entire website by changing just one file!
+ With an external **style sheet**, you can change the look of an entire website by changing just one file!

-Each page must include a reference to the external style sheet file inside the <link> element.
+Each page must include a reference to the external **style sheet** file inside the <link> element.
 The <link> element goes inside the head section.

-In this line of code we are telling the page that we are linking a CSS stylesheet and then we provide a relative link to the page.
+In this line of code, we are telling the page that we are linking a CSS **style sheet** and then we provide a relative link to the page.

 ![Imgur](http://i.imgur.com/2bKdRK9.png)

 By using this link on all HTML pages you can make style changes to all pages at once.

-####External JavaScript Sheet (slide 4)
+#####External JavaScript Sheet (slide 4)
- With an external style sheet, you can change the look of an entire website by changing just one file!
+With an external **style sheet**, you can change the look of an entire website by changing just one file!

 ![Imgur](http://i.imgur.com/NOHkRXj.png)

-### Guided practice ("We do")
+### Guided Practice ("We Do")

-Now we're going to add links to the CSS and JS to our index.html together.
+Now we're going to add the CSS and JS links together.

 Students and teacher should add the links covered in the "I Do" section together in the Cloud 9 project.

-### Independent practice ("You do")
+### Independent Practice ("You Do")

-Students will complete the following with the remainder of class:
+Students will complete the following during the remainder of class:

 1. Create a link to the style.css and script.js file on each HTML page.
 2. Add at least three CSS styles to each page.
 3. Add a JavaScript Button that displays an alert box on each page.
-If you are having an issue with this trying Google for the answer.
+If you are having an issue with this, try googling the answer.

-#### Exit ticket
+### Exit Ticket

-Give exit-ticket quiz.
+Give the Exit Ticket.

 ### Closing

-Today you learned how to link external sheets.
-This is important especially when we we be linking external libraries using the same technique.
+Today, you learned how to link external sheets.
+This is important, especially when we will be linking external libraries using the same technique.

-##How to Submit
+###How to Submit
 Students must push their code to their GitHub repo using the following commands in the Cloud 9 Terminal:

 `git status`